moderntribe/moose/docs/1password-cli.md

 ### 1Password Service Account Token

-To use 1Password CLI with GitHub Actions, you must create a [1Password service account](https://developer.1password.com/docs/service-accounts/get-started) and populate the `OP_SERVICE_ACCOUNT_TOKEN` secret in the project's GitHub repository with the respective service account token.
+To use 1Password CLI with GitHub Actions, you must create a [1Password service account](https://developer.1password.com/docs/service-accounts/get-started) and populate the `ONEPASS_SERVICE_ACCOUNT_TOKEN` secret in the project's GitHub repository with the respective service account token.
 You may need to ask Modern Tribe leadership or the project manager to create this account for you.

 When creating the service account, be sure that the account can only access the project's vault(s).
 Service accounts